adamwulf/Inkable/README.md

 arrive as an updated event.
 If any event is still expected, `isComplete` will be `false` regardless of the `phase`.

+`TouchPaths` are objects, and hold references to each `UITouch` for each generated `TouchPath.Point`.

 ### 3. PolyLine (struct)

-The `PolylineStream` creates `Polyline`s to wrap the `TouchPath` and `TouchPath.Point` in structs so that they can be modified by filters without modifying the underlying data.
-This way each Smoothing Filter can hold a copy of its input, and any modified data will be insulated from other filters modifications.
-This makes caching inside of the filters much more straight forward.
+The `PolylineStream` creates `Polyline`s to wrap the `TouchPath` and `TouchPath.Point` in structs so that they can be processed by value in filters.
+This way each Polyline Filters can hold a copy of its input, and any modified data will be insulated from other filters modifications.
+This makes caching inside of the filters much more straight forward than using the reference type `TouchPath`.

-`Polyline`s are essentially mutable versions of `TouchPath`
+`Polyline`s are essentially just value-types of the `TouchPath` reference type.

 ### 4. Polyline Filters

 Filters are an easy way to transform the `PolylineStream.Output` with any modification.
 For instance, a Savitzky-Golay filter will smooth the points together, modifying their location attributes of the `Polyline.Point`s.
-A Douglas-Peucker filter will remove unecessarly points that are colinear with their neighboring points.
+A Douglas-Peucker filter will remove points that are colinear with their neighboring points.

-These filters are a way for the dense Polyline output of the original Polyline stream to be simplified before being smoothed into Bezier paths.
+These filters are a way for the dense Polyline output of the original Polyline stream to be simplified before being smoothed into Bezier paths, resulting in similar looking bezier paths with far fewer elements.

-### 5. Smooth Strokes (TBD)
+### 5. Beziers

-The StrokeStream will convert a `Polyline` into a Bezier modelled `Stroke`.
+The BezierStream processes `PolylineStream` output into `UIBezierPaths`.
+This stream takes a `Smoother` as input, which affects how the input poly-line is converted into bezier path curve elements.
+The simple `LineSmoother` converts the `Polyline` directly into a `UIBezierPath` made entirely of `lineTo` elements.
+The `AntigrainSmoother` converts the `Polyline` into smoother `curveTo` elements.

 ### 6. Tapered Strokes (TBD)

 This will convert single-width stroked-path beziers into variable-width filled-path beziers.

-### 7. Clipped Strokes (TBD)

-This will take Tapered Strokes and calculate their clipped difference with an input eraser stroke

 ## TODO